 If you're making Slow Cooker Chickpea Curry, set your slow cooker to HIGH for four hours.

-If you're making Instant Pot Chickpea Curry, set it to HIGH PRESSURE on manual for five minutes.
-Once the pressure cooking cycle is done, you'll want to use a quick release.
+If you're making your chickpea curry in an Instant Pot, set it to HIGH PRESSURE on manual for five minutes.
+Once the pressure-cooking cycle is complete, you'll want to use a quick release.

 That's it!
 Your curry is done!